monstaro/basic-chat/instructions.md

-2. Now that we have our list of users, we can create a 1-on-1 chat channel instance as simply as running `client.channel()` and passing in a channel type and an object with an array of members, then running the `create` method.
+2. Now that we have our list of users, we can create a 1-on-1 chat channel by running `client.channel()` and passing in a channel type and an object with an array of members, then running the `create` method.
 ```const channel = client.channel('messaging', {
  members: [chatClient.user.id, 'Suki'],
 })